COGS18/COGS18.github.io/_build/labs/CL8-ProjectOverview.md

 # Coding Lab 8: Project Overview

-Welcome to the eigth coding lab!
+Welcome to the eighth coding lab!

-This coding lab is all about the projects.
+This coding lab is all about your project.

 Find a partner, and talk about your ideas for the project.
 Talk through any outlines and code you have.